-As of June 30, 2022, our cash and cash equivalents were \$104.7 million.
-We believe that our existing cash and cash equivalents, together with anticipated income under an executed sublease for a portion of one of our office and lab facilities, will fund our operations into the first quarter of 2024.
-As the Takeda-partnered TAK-524 program nears the next decision point in development, Takeda has informed us that they are conducting a review of the plans, timeline, and budget for the TAK-524 program as part of their portfolio review process.
-As a result, we have removed the associated near-term milestones from our cash runway analysis until Takeda has completed its review.
+As of September 30, 2022, our cash and cash equivalents were \$85.3 million.
+We believe that our existing cash and cash equivalents, together with anticipated cash inflows from executed subleases for one of our office and lab facilities, will fund our operations into the second quarter of 2024.
 We have based our runway analysis on assumptions including, for example, forecasts of our operational spend, the timely execution of our clinical trials, and expenses associated with IP litigation.
-If our assumptions prove to be wrong, or if Takeda determines to deprioritize our collaboration, we could exhaust our available capital resources sooner than we expect and we could be forced to delay, reduce or eliminate certain of our product development programs or other operations.
+If our assumptions prove to be wrong, we could exhaust our available capital resources sooner than we expect and we could be forced to delay, reduce or eliminate certain of our product development programs or other operations.